 The childhood experience isn’t complete without crafting and shooting your own slingshot.
-If you’ve never made one yourself, you should learn how to make one, (link to article about making slingshot) not just as a toy, but as a serious backup for hunting and self-defense.
+If you’ve never made one yourself, you should learn how to make one, not just as a toy, but as a serious backup for hunting and self-defense.

 There’s a very thin line between a toy slingshot and one used as a weapon.
 If you take a “toy” slingshot and replace the elastic bands for a set with a heavier pull, and change your ammo to more potent ball bearings, then you now have a deadly weapon for small game, at least.
 And since it’s a deadly weapon, certain rules and restrictions apply for safe and effective use.
 This guide shows you how to best use your slingshot for small game, without wasting precious kill or causing injury to yourself or others.